21st-centuryman/homelab/README.md

 </div>

-## ⇁  Disclaimer
-Please note that although I use a torrent client on my server I do **NOT** pirate movies, games, or any other media.
-I find it morally wrong.
-I simply have a shared directory that I use for ISOs and file transfer.

 ## ⇁  Welcome
 This is a collection of the tools and services I use for my setup in my apartment.
-This is nothing crazy to me, but I was recommended by a colleague to set this up to illustrate my abilities around networks.
+This is nothing crazy to me, but I was recommended by a past colleague to set this up to illustrate my abilities around networks.
 I have everything set up in a docker compose file.
-I have yet to mess with kuberneties, but I might if I get a backup server.
-Once I stop being a broke college student.
+I have yet to mess with kuberneties, but I might if I get a second server.
+Or I stop being a broke college student.

 ## ⇁  Graph
 THIS GRAPH IS OUT OF DATE